Nemean lion: Slaying of the Nemean lion

+Skinning the Nemean lion and implications for other labours

-After slaying the lion, he tried to skin it with a knife from his belt, but failed.
+After slaying the lion, he tried to skin it with a knife from his belt but failed.
 He then tried sharpening the knife with a stone and even tried with the stone itself.
 Finally, Athena, noticing the hero's plight, told Heracles to use one of the lion's own claws to skin the pelt.
+Theocritus an ancient Greek poet describes the same circumstance.
+However, instead of giving the inspiration for the idea to Athena to then give to Heracles, what Theocritus writes is that "Then some god made me think of cutting the Lion's skin with its own claws."

 When Heracles returned on the thirtieth day carrying the carcass of the lion on his shoulders, King Eurystheus was amazed and terrified.
-Eurystheus forbade him ever again to enter the city; in the future, he was to display the fruits of his labours outside the city gates.
-Eurystheus warned him that the tasks set for him would become increasingly difficult.
-He then sent Heracles off to complete his next quest, which was to destroy the Lernaean Hydra.
+Eurystheus forbade him from ever entering the city again and in the future, he was to display the fruits of his labours outside the city gates.
+After being terrified by Heracles' heroic feat Eurystheus also had a bronze jar, large enough for him, created and had it dug into the earth so that he may hide in it when Heracles came back for future labours.
+The Jar can be seen in other labours such as the Erymanthian Boar and bringing Cerberus from the Underworld.
+Eurysheus also after this labour would only communicate to Heracles through the use of an intermediator named Copreus or the "Dung-man".
+Eurystheus warned him that the tasks set for him would become increasingly difficult and then sent Heracles off to complete his next quest.
+To destroy the Lernaean Hydra.

-Heracles wore the Nemean lion's coat after killing it, as it was impervious to the elements and all but the most powerful weapons.
-Others say that Heracles' armour was, in fact, the hide of the Lion of Cithaeron.

 According to Alexander of Myndus, Heracles was helped in this labour by an Earth-born serpent, which followed him to Thebes and settled down in Aulis.
 It was later identified as the water snake which devoured the sparrows and was turned into stone in the prophecy about the Trojan War.